masudku03/AcquiredResistance/README.md

 5. Set the output file name and directory in line 302.
 6. Set the parameter values in lines 194-204 and 255-256.
 7. Run "ModelGrid.java"

+To quantify spatial distribution or sparseness of resistant cells, we presented a modified version "Sampled Ripley's K-function (SRKF)" of Rilpey's K-function, applicable to von Neumann neighborhood setting.
+The function SRKF.m calculates the SRKE.
+The sensitivity of SRKF to different spatial distributions is calculated in SRKF_sensitivity.m.
+Please refer to the "Materials and methods" section of  https://doi.org/10.1016/j.compbiomed.2023.107035 for technical details.